A1jandro-Jimenez/Billboard_Hot_100/README.md

  MySQL was used to find the answer to most of the questions with the exception of What features best predict a song having a better chart postion?
 A Multiple Linear Regression model was condcuted to see the factors that statsicaly contrubited to a song having a higher chart postion.
 The script as with a more detail explanasion about the thought process for each question can be found in the file....

 The results of each question were stored a as csv files and exported to Power BI for visulization.
 As mentioned before a Power BI dashboard was created to demonstarae the results obtained.
 Furthermore, Python was also used to visulize ststical significany for the predictive/advanced analysis.
-The last few visuals were simple bar charts and scatter plots from Excel to showcase a few of the remainding
+The last few visuals were simple bar charts and scatter plots from Excel to showcase a few of the remainding questions.

 ### Results and Conlusions
 ![](https://github.com/A1jandro-Jimenez/Billboard_Hot_100/blob/main/regression%20coefficient%20plot.png?raw=true)
+In order to determine the best features that predict a song having better chart postion, a Multiple Linear Regression model was use.
+In Python, code for the model was written up using variuous libraires and the results can be found in the file...

+The image above is a regression coefficinet plot that shows the coefficients from the model for each varible and hilights in gree the once that are statsticalaly siginficant (have a p value < 0.05).
+The three varabiles that were highlighted were log spotify streams, latin, and Christmas.
+Although latin and christmas are statsticaly siginifcant, their coefficients are postivie.
+In the context of our model a postive coefficient indecates a lower chart postion or a higher number, when the goal is to get closer to one.
+It is best to foucus on log spotify streams as it had a negative coffeicient meaning a higher chart postion or a lower number closer to one.

+A 1-unit increase in log(Spotify_Streams) (i.e., multiplying streams by ~2.718 or ~a 171% increase) is associated with a ~29 position improvement in chart rank (because the coefficient is -28.98).